AlgoFormer: An Efficient Transformer Framework with Algorithmic Structures: Experiments

-In this section, we conduct a comprehensive empirical evaluation of the AlgoFormer's performance in tackling challenging tasks, specifically addressing regression with representation, AR(q) with representation, and CoT with MLPs, as outlined in Section \ref{sec:motivation}.
-Due to space limits, additional content has been provided in Appendix \ref{appendix:experiment}.
-Before reporting the detailed experimental results, we provide an elaborate description of the experimental settings.
+In this section, we conduct a comprehensive empirical evaluation of the performance of AlgoFormer in tackling challenging tasks, specifically addressing regression with representation, AR(q) with representation, and CoT with MLPs, as outlined in Section \ref{sec:motivation}.
+Additionally, we also implement AlgoFormer on the neural machine translation of German and English and AG News classification, demonstrating its expressiveness and effectiveness in real-world language tasks.